• Home Basics

 How To Store And Organize Keepsake Items

-Use either a gallon-size or sandwich-size zip bag depending on how many items you want to store.
+Depending on how many items you want to store, use a gallon-size or sandwich-size zip bag.
 For example, I used a large gallon-size bag for my son’s baptism items since it was needed to fit his little shoes.
 But then I used a sandwich-size zip bag for his 4th of July outfit because it was just a small one-piece.

 I tried to store everything inside the zip bags.
-However, for anything that was too large, I just put it in the bin without a zip bag.
-Things such as special blankets, or stuffed toys that my kids loved when they were babies, things like that, I figured, could stay without a bag.
+However, for anything too large, I just put it in the bin without a zip bag.
+Things such as special blankets or stuffed toys that my kids loved when they were toddlers, things like that, I figured, could stay without a bag.
 (Update: Larger items such as blankets, stuffed animals, or clothing that weren’t attached to a particular event or memory, I put into a space-saving bag.
 This helped free up more space in each bin)

-Everything else I categorized and insert it into a bag and labeled it. (as shown below)
+I categorized everything else, inserted it into a bag, and labeled it. (as shown below)

 diy keepsake box ideas